MMerzinger/kubernetes-paas-cluster-design/Readme.md

 docker run --rm -it -v /path/to/the/kubeconfig:/root/.kube/config -v /path/to/the/code:/code k8spaasclusterdesign.azurecr.io/tools/utilities:0.1.0
 ```

-It will open a shell in the contianer, and then you can use kubectl, helm and trivy.
+It will open a shell in the container, and then you can use kubectl, helm and trivy.

 ## Structure